Job Announcements

 • Manage budgets, track project deliverables, and ensure compliance with institutional, state, and federal requirements.

-• Lead administrative planning for multistate and collaborative initiatives, ensuring alignment with Center goals and stakeholder needs.
+• Lead administrative planning for multistate and collaborative initiatives, ensuring alignment with WRDC goals and stakeholder needs.

 • Hire, train, and develop staff to strengthen organizational capacity and team effectiveness.